-How I Resolved: Being facilitator of sprint planning meeting I/You (as a Scrum Master) need to make sure the timing of the meeting doesn’t conflict with other meetings, timing of the meeting should work for whole team and for stakeholders (If they are attending planning.
+How I Resolved: Being facilitator of sprint planning meeting I/You (as a Scrum Master) need to make sure the timing of the meeting doesn’t conflict with other meetings, timing of the meeting should work for the whole team and for stakeholders (If they are attending planning.
 Sprint planning meeting and its cadence is very important to have an effective planning meeting.

 How I Resolved: During early planning meetings, it used to be chaotic!!
-Multiple people speaking at same time, many people giving their views on the story, unable to hear due to technical problems in the conference equipment, diverting from the topic, etc. This was, The Most Challenge.
+Multiple people speaking at the same time, many people giving their views on the story, unable to hear due to technical problems in the conference equipment, diverting from the topic, etc. This was, The Most Challenge.
 Everyone in the team, management, stakeholders, PO all felt planning meeting wasn’t productive.
 I used to be stressed out after planning meetings.

 Step 1: Pre-defined agenda.
-Agenda of the planning meeting should be shared with distributed team at least one day in advance.
+Agenda of the planning meeting should be shared with the distributed team at least one day in advance.
 I followed below format.

 |Feature ID||Feature Title||Owner||Comments|